Pinterest Inc (PINS) Shares Up Despite Recent Market Volatility - News Heater

 PINS’s Market Performance

-PINS stock saw an increase of 0.57% in the past week, with a monthly gain of 11.54% and a quarterly increase of 25.37%.
-The volatility ratio for the week is 2.45%, and the volatility levels for the last 30 days are 2.39% for Pinterest Inc (PINS).
-The simple moving average for the last 20 days is 7.64% for PINS’s stock, with a simple moving average of 29.71% for the last 200 days.
+PINS stock saw an increase of 2.49% in the past week, with a monthly gain of 13.12% and a quarterly increase of 26.87%.
+The volatility ratio for the week is 2.43%, and the volatility levels for the last 30 days are 2.34% for Pinterest Inc (PINS).
+The simple moving average for the past 20 days is 8.17% for PINS’s stock, with a 30.85% simple moving average for the past 200 days.

 Insider Trading